navicore/cem3/docs/GLOSSARY.md

 The key insight: instead of multiple threads reading/writing shared variables (and needing locks), each process has its own state and communicates through explicit message passing.

 **Why it matters:** CSP eliminates entire categories of concurrency bugs (race conditions, deadlocks from lock ordering).
 It's easier to reason about because communication points are explicit.

+**History:** CSP was formalized by **Tony Hoare** in his 1978 paper "Communicating Sequential Processes."
+Hoare is one of the giants of computer science - he also invented quicksort, developed Hoare logic for program verification, and received the Turing Award in 1980.
+CSP influenced the Occam language (1983) for parallel computing, and Erlang's actor model is a close relative.
+Despite CSP's elegance, it remained mostly academic until **Go** (2009) made channels and goroutines first-class features.
+Go's success finally brought CSP to mainstream programming.

 **Contrast with mainstream:** Java uses shared memory + locks.
 JavaScript is single-threaded with callbacks.
 Go popularized CSP with goroutines and channels.
 Seq follows Go's model.